What is a credit card?

 Repayments

-Once you have a credit card, like any debt, you need to pay it back.
+Now you might be wondering how to pay off your credit card.
 Your bank will send you statements each month which will show you the total amount you have borrowed, any payments you have made, the interest rate, any interest or charges that have accrued, as well as the minimum amount you have to pay.

 To avoid paying interest, make sure you pay the closing balance in full by the due date each month.
 If you don’t pay the full amount of the closing balance, you will need to pay at least the minimum payment amount shown on your statement.
 If this amount isn’t paid by the due date, you may have to pay late fees or missed payment fees, as well as interest.